 Donations cheerfully accepted here (left column)

-Brought to you by Off Square Music, the Woodstock Opera House, and the City of Woodstock with support from the Illinois Arts Council and the Woodstock Hotel/Motel Tax Grants to the Arts — as well as your generous donations.
+These FREE summer concerts are brought to you by Off Square Music, the Woodstock Opera House, grants with support from the Illinois Arts Council, Arts & Culture for Woodstock and Hotel/Motel Use Fund — as well as your generous donations.
 It truly takes a village (and a state, and a few cities, a couple of guys with wagons and an ice cream vendor).